Tre Ford: Personal life

-Ford married his long-time fiancé, Anika Nadeau, on June 13, 2022.
-Ford has a twin brother, Tyrell Ford, who plays defensive back for the Winnipeg Blue Bombers and also played for the Waterloo Warriors.
+Ford married his long-time fiancée, Anika Nadeau, on June 13, 2022.
+Ford and his wife welcomed their first child, Anaïs Ford, in December 2022.
+Ford has a twin brother, Tyrell Ford, who plays defensive back, also for the Edmonton Elks and played for the Waterloo Warriors.
 He began playing football when he was six years old when his father, Robert, introduced him to the sport and also served as his coach.